deepakjon31/LLM-Agents/scripts/README.md

 # Development Scripts

-This directory contains utility scripts for development, deployment, and maintenance of the Agentic RAG platform.
+This directory contains utility scripts for development, deployment, and maintenance of the AI Chatbot platform.

 ## Available Scripts